Become A Columbia Police Officer

 - Officers work a twelve-hour day schedule (only work half the days of the month!)

-Violence Enforcement Unit (DOVE), Traffic Unit, Public Relations Unit, Internal Affairs Unit, Vice/Narcotics/Organized Crime (VNOC) Unit, School Resource Officer, Downtown Unit, Training & Recruitment Unit, and the K9
+Violence Enforcement Unit (DOVE), Public Relations Unit, Internal Affairs Unit, Vice/Narcotics/Organized Crime (VNOC) Unit, School Resource Officer, Downtown Unit, Training & Recruitment Unit, K-9

-Current shift differential is 65 cents per hour for night shifts.
-Clothing allowance for plain clothes assignments is 44 cents
+Current shift differential is 65 cents per hour from 6:00 P.M. to 7:00 A.M.
+A clothing allowance for plain clothes assignments is provided.
+Uniformed officers receive an equipment allowance rolled into base pay.

 Officers may retire at 25 years of service at 50% of their highest three year